-We intend to present the two postponed lectures between May and August 2021.
-We will share dates as soon as they are confirmed.
+We intend to present the Jason Alexander event between May and August 2021.
+We will share this date as soon as it is confirmed.
 Please continue to hold onto these tickets.
-If we are unable to hold these events by the end of August 2021, you will be able to request a refund.
+If we are unable to hold this event by the end of August 2021, you will be able to request a refund.

 The lectures start promptly at 8 pm.
 The Symphony Hall lobby opens at 7 pm, and the doors to the auditorium open at 7:30 pm.
 The evening will conclude at approximately 9:30 pm.